 Top Blog Posts in 2018:

-While building a small social media army of booze and book lovers, I had a mixed and eye opening array of popular blog posts.
+While building a small social media army of booze and book lovers, I had a mixed and eye-opening array of popular blog posts.
 TUL’s top 5:

 - Get Your Witch On!
 10 Wickedly Witchy Books – My audience loves book lists, and this witchy post received over 75,000 impressions from Pinterest in just one week.
-I timed the post almost 2.5 months before Halloween, and of course, marketed the bejesus out of it in October.
+I timed the post almost 2.5 months before Halloween, and of course, sold the bejesus out of it in October.

 - Book Index – At the end of 2018, I decided to create a pin for my book index of all the books I reviewed that year.
 I had no idea this pin would go close to viral.
 Looking back, I wish I had added meatier content (I may add summaries in 2019).
 Definitely feeling like I cheated viewers out of quality content here.
 I’m sure I hurt my bounce rate, too.
+This book index also messed up my internal linking system.
+Google could never index me well with it.

 - Gifts For Book Lovers That Aren’t Books – So many bloggers write gift guides to get those affiliate links pumping.
 Annoying or brilliant?
 Both?!
 I debated writing my own gift guide and decided to make my bookish gift list a little more personal.
 This post crashed my site, having built an abundance of traffic on one day (the day before Thanksgiving).
 My server could not keep up.